Bank of England's Carney to tread fine line on growth, rates

 It is due to publish new economic forecasts and Carney will hold a news conference at 0930 GMT.

-An hour earlier, data is expected to show unemployment fell again in the three months to March and earnings outpaced inflation as the labor market gathered more strength.
+An hour earlier, data is expected to show unemployment fell again in the three months to March and earnings outpaced inflation as the labour market gathered more strength.

 Pressure is growing on Carney to show that the Bank will not raise its record-low borrowing costs too late.
 Economists say at least one of the BoE's nine policymakers may vote for an increase in rates in the coming months.